oxyzox/McStatusBot/README.md

 - 💬 **Stylish Embed Messages**: Get server information with a clean and colorful embed.
 - 👥 **Live Player Count**: See how many players are currently online.
 - 🛠️ **Version Information**: View the Minecraft server version.
-- ⚠️ **Error Handling**: Stacy will let you know if there's a problem fetching server data.
+- ⚠️ **Error Handling**: McStatusBot will let you know if there's a problem fetching server data.

 ## 🛠️ Setup

-Follow these steps to get Stacy up and running on your own server.
+Follow these steps to get McStatusBot up and running on your own server.

 ### Prerequisites